 Riding the tram/train is really fun!
 It goes slow enough that you can walk out between the carriages without too much wind or danger, which is perfect for taking photos of the fields.
 I went at the height of tulip season, which meant there were extra pops of colour as we passed some big fields of tulips.
 It’s also cool to see into the backyards of lots of Dutch houses.

 It takes about an hour and a half to get from Hoorn to Medemblik, with a short stop at the station of Wognum.
 You can purchase some food and drink on the train (like fresh poffertjes – Dutch mini pancakes!) and they have a special safari box thing to keep children entertained.
 After an hour and 20 minutes in Medemblik, you can then either get the train back the other way or catch a historic steamboat to Enkhuizen.
+I took a lot of photos, you can look at them in this gallery below!

 Once you get to Medemblik you have about an hour and a half to wander around exploring/get some lunch before your return journey.
 Of course, you don’t have to go back on either the train or a boat, but Medemblik doesn’t have an NS train station so you’d have to catch a bus to either Hoorn or Enkhuizen to then get a train back to Amsterdam (or wherever you’re coming from).
 Medemblik is home to Radboud Castle, which is on my big list of castles I want to visit but I didn’t think I’d have enough time in between the train and the boat.
 So instead I just wandered around the pretty town of Medemblik and had some kibbeling met frites (fish and chips) for lunch!
+Check out the gallery below for more photos of Medemblik.

 Sailing from Medemblik to Enkhuizen

 I had opted to do the full trip that includes riding the steam train as well as the historic steam boat.
 After lunch I boarded the Friesland and enjoyed a leisurely ‘sail’ (there were no sails, obviously) from Medemblik to Enkhuizen.
 You can buy snacks and drinks on the boat, as well as choosing to sit inside or outside.
 Luckily it was a gorgeous day, so it was lovely outside in the sun watching yachts sail by.
+Here’s a gallery of all the photos I took on the boat.

 The nitty-gritty details of catching the Museum Steamtram